aaronclaytonj/RubyChessConsole/README.md

-# Ruby Chess Console Game
+# Ruby Tik Tac Toe Console Game

 #### MUST HAVE RUBY VERSION 3.1.2 OR GREATER <br />
 ## To play